 Both the flags have horizontal tricolour of orange, white, and green, with a 24-spoke wheel called Ashoka Chakra on the centre of Indian flag.
 Niger’s flag have a disc instead of wheel, represeting sun or independence.

-They have the same tricolours with an addition of a crown surmounted by an arc of seven stars at the center on Tajik flag.
+They all have the same tricolours.
+A crown surmounted by an arc of seven stars is in the centre on Tajik flag, while the national emblem “Allah” is in the centre on Iranian flag.

-Norway, Iceland, Aland Islands, Faroe Islands, Sweden, Finland, Denmark, and England
+Norway, Iceland, Aland Islands, Faroe Islands, Sweden, Finland, and Denmark

 Vietnam, Morocco, Somalia, and Micronesia